bramiozo/RexR/_hackathon2018/readme.md

 If anyone can whip up an autoencoder that we would be cool but likely the above methods will do fine.
 For the technical jury we should at least mention that we looked at using autoencoders though.

+We can also use the embedding technique UMAP that, unlike t-SNE, preserves the actual distances in higher dimensions.

 ## Classifications